scosman/zipstreamer/README.md

 *Important*:

  - This stores the link in an in memory cache, so it's not suitable for deploying to a cluster.
+However if using heroku and requests are coming from a browser, you can use a cluster if you enable [session afinity](https://devcenter.heroku.com/articles/session-affinity) which ensures requests from a given client are routed to the same server.
  - These links are only live for 60 seconds.
 They are expected to be used immediately and are not long living.

 It expects the same body format as `/download`.